fourmation/RestRemoteObject/README.md

 ## Custom response builder

-Two standars builder are provided : DefaultBuilder and GhostObjectBuilder.
+Two standards builder are provided : DefaultBuilder and GhostObjectBuilder.

 The DefaultBuilder transform data (provide by the response parser) to an object.
 By default, the `ClassMethods` hydrator will use, so if you have defined your getter/setter, the object will be built easily.